 The Jubilee Centre for Character and Virtues is part of the School of Education at the University of Birmingham.

 The Jubilee Centre is a pioneering interdisciplinary research centre focussing on character, virtues and values in the interest of human flourishing.
 The Centre promotes a moral concept of character in order to explore the importance of virtue for public and professional life.
 The Centre is a leading informant on policy and practice in this area and through its extensive range of projects contributes to a renewal of character virtues in both individuals and societies.
 The above film and brochure (right) illustrate the impact and influence that the Jubilee Centre has achieved with politicians, policymakers, educationalists and other key stakeholders during its first phase of work (2012-2015).
-This influence and impact continues to grow during the current phase of work (2015-2017).
+This influence and impact continued to grow during the second phase of work (2015-2017), and into the third phase (2017-2020).

 Click here for an overview of the Jubilee Centre's reach and impact